vgeshel/resumemacs/README.md

 # Build and upload ...
 ./resumemacs /path/to/resume.org -d output -p

+# Build only PDF and HTML and upload ...
+./resumemacs /path/to/resume.org -d output -o \"pdf html\" -p
 ```

 Open `output/resume.html` in your browser to work on the style, and view `output/resume.pdf` in your PDF viewer.